 When should kids first experience cold hard cash?
 “As start as they learn how to make change,” says DeYoe.
 For him, that meant giving his kids an allowance when they were 7.
 But that doesn’t mean he just shoved a crumpled $5 bill in their hands.
 DeYoe taught them how to save.

-His kids split their money into “spend”, “save” and “gift” pots.
+His kids split their money into “spend,” “save,” and “gift” pots.
 When they want something big, he talks to them about why they really want it.
-If they do, they have to save to get it – which means they have to decide if it’s worth delaying impulse purchases or if true happiness comes from shoving every piece of candy you can find into your mouth the second you get your allowance.
+Then they have to save to get it — which means they have to decide if it’s worth delaying purchases to buy something big or if true happiness comes from shoving every piece of candy you can find into your mouth the second you get your allowance.

 Break Out The Board Games

 Yes, spending an afternoon learning the ins and outs of free parking from Rich Uncle Pennybags teaches money skills (and how to buy your way out of jail).
-But DeYoe says the lessons are best learned if you get your kids to play a resource management game such as Puerto Rico.
+But DeYoe says the lessons aren’t best learned by playing Monopolu, but resource management games such as Puerto Rico.

 Why?
-Such games provide them with a more diverse skillset.
-When they decide whether to use their coins to farms or refineries, they’re learning how to invest.
+Such games provide kids with a more diverse skillset.
+When players decide whether to use their coins to farms or refineries, they’re learning how to invest.
 When they decide between quick payouts and gradual ones, they’re learning to compare income returns to time costs.
-And when their dad flips the board and says this game is stupid anyway, they learn a valuable negotiating tactic.

 DeYoe credits his success to the fact that he had his first job at the age of 12.
 And he made his son follow in his footsteps.
 No, that doesn’t mean he got his son a sewing kit and the Children’s Guide to Making Air Jordans.
 Rather, he let his son sweep the neighbors’ pool for a couple bucks.